lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 before signing.
 That is, the full data to be signed is signed rather than a digest of the data.

-For HSS, the signature value is described in section 6.4 of [RFC8554].
-For XMSS and XMSS^MT the signature values are described in sections B.2 and C.2 of [RFC8391], respectively.
-The octet string representing the signature is encoded directly in the OCTET STRING without adding any additional ASN.1 wrapping.
-For the Certificate and CertificateList structures, the signature value is wrapped in the "signatureValue" OCTET STRING field.
+The format of an HSS signature is described in {{Section 6.2 of RFC8554}}.
+The format of an XMSS signature is described in {{Section B.2 of RFC8391}} and the format of an XMSS^MT signature is described in {{Section C.2 of RFC8391}}.
+The octet string representing the signature is encoded directly in a BIT STRING without adding any additional ASN.1 wrapping.
+For the Certificate and CertificateList structures, the octet string is encoded in the "signatureValue" BIT STRING field.

 ## HSS Signature Algorithm